 Getty photographer John Moore, who also took pictures of the boy, spoke to his aunt on Friday.
 She was checking into a Doctors Without Borders hospital in Monrovia with her five children — all of them, including her, suspected Ebola cases.
 The aunt said that Saah died Wednesday at JFK hospital.

 We are turning now to Liberia.
 This is one of the countries that has been overwhelmed by the Ebola outbreak.
 The country has been seeing the highest number of new cases of the virus, and it's had more deaths than any other country.
 Late last night, Liberia's President announced a 9 p.m. curfew in the capital, Monrovia, and also quarantined that city's West Point neighborhood.
 This comes after an attack there over the weekend that targeted a holding center for people showing symptoms of Ebola.
 We're turning for the latest now to NPR's Nurith Aizenman who's in Monrovia.
 Nurith, good morning.

 NURITH AIZENMAN, BYLINE: Good morning, David.

-AIZENMAN: You're welcome, David.
+AIZENMAN: You're welcome.
 Transcript provided by NPR, Copyright NPR.